martin-opensky/whisper-assistant-vscode/README.md

 Whisper Assistant offers three ways to transcribe your audio:

 1. **Local Docker Server** (Default): Run Whisper locally using our Docker container for privacy and no remote API costs
+2. **OpenAI Cloud API**: A powerful cloud option using OpenAI's Whisper-1 model for fast, accurate transcription (requires API key)
-2. **Groq Cloud API**: A powerful cloud option using Groq's Whisper Large v3 Turbo model for fast, accurate transcription (requires API key)
+3. **Groq Cloud API**: A powerful cloud option using Groq's Whisper Large v3 Turbo model for fast, accurate transcription (requires API key)

 ## Configuring the API Provider